Hotels near Silver Lake Park Soccer Fields

 Which hotels near Silver Lake Park Soccer Fields offer free breakfast?

-SpringHill Suites Tucson at the Bridges (1.15 mi), The Kennedy Tucson SureStay Collection by Best Western (1.67 mi), and Homewood Suites by Hilton Tucson / St. Philips Plaza Univ (10.01 mi) include complimentary breakfast.
+SpringHill Suites Tucson at the Bridges (1.15 mi, from $338/night), The Kennedy Tucson SureStay Collection by Best Western (1.67 mi, from $107/night), and Super 8 by Wyndham Tucson Downtown Convention Center (3.17 mi, from $59/night) include complimentary breakfast.

 Which hotels near Silver Lake Park Soccer Fields have laundry facilities?

-Which hotels near Silver Lake Park Soccer Fields have a pool?
+Which hotels near Silver Lake Park Soccer Fields have an outdoor pool?

 Which hotels near Silver Lake Park Soccer Fields have suites or extra space?